AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/about-image-video-profiles.md

 You can run the reprocess workflow on an asset for which processing failed the first time.
 Even if you have not edited an Image Profile or Video profile, or you have already applied an Image Profile or Video Profile, you can still run the reprocess workflow on a folder of assets anytime.

 You can optionally adjust the batch size of the reprocess workflow from a default of 50 assets up to 1000 assets.
 When you run the _Scene7: Reprocess Assets_ workflow on a folder, assets are grouped in batches, then sent to the Dynamic Media server for processing.
-Following processing, the metadata of each asset in the entire batch set is updated on AEM.
+Following processing, the metadata of each asset in the entire batch set is updated on Adobe Experience Manager.
 If the batch size is large, you can experience a delay in processing.
 Or, if the batch size is too small, it can cause too many roundtrips to the Dynamic Media server.

 See [Adjusting the batch size of the reprocess workflow](#adjusting-load).